Luis Rubiales resigns as Spanish soccer president following unwanted kiss with World Cup winner Jennifer Hermoso | KRDO

 Luis Rubiales resigns as Spanish soccer president following unwanted kiss with World Cup winner Jennifer Hermoso

-By Issy Ronald, Homero De la Fuente, Zoe Sottile and Patrick Sung, CNN
+By Issy Ronald, Homero De la Fuente, Patrick Sung and Zoe Sottile, CNN

 (CNN) — Luis Rubiales on Sunday resigned from his position as president of the Spanish soccer federation following weeks of fierce criticism over his unwanted kiss with Women’s World Cup winner Jennifer Hermoso.